 The State of California has announced that all health insurance plans are required to provide no-cost care to members seeking coronavirus testing, screening, or treatment.

 Because of COVID-19, you or someone you know may be newly eligible due to job loss and can apply for Medi-Cal online at coveredca.com.

-New Presumptive Eligibility Program for Medi-Cal: The Department of Health Care Services (DHCS) as a new Medi-Cal program for people who are not Medi-Cal eligible (e.g. income too high) for COVID-19 testing & treatment.
+New Presumptive Eligibility Program for Medi-Cal: The Department of Health Care Services (DHCS) has a new Medi-Cal program for people who are not Medi-Cal eligible (e.g. income too high) for COVID-19 testing & treatment.